cryptpad/documentation/user_guide/user_account.rst

 CryptPad encrypts data so that it is readable only by you and your collaborators.
 For this reason **the administrators of the service cannot view, retrieve or reset your password**.
-Therefore it is important that you make a note of your password in a safe place.
+Therefore it is important that you make a note of your password in a safe place separate from your CryptPad account.

 CryptPad uses the combination of your username and password to identify you.
 Usernames are not unique on CryptPad.
 It is possible to create